 - News & Events

-If you want to draw up a declaration of trust, or are considering buying a home with a partner and want legal advice on how best to protect your investment, speak to the experts here at JMW.
+If you want legal advice on how to draw up a Declaration of Trust, or are thinking of purchasing a home with a partner and want legal advice on how best to protect your investment, the experts at JMW Solicitors can help.

-We have, for many years, guided couples through this complicated area of law and can help to ensure that buying a property together is a stress-free and happy process.
+For many years we have guided couples through this complicated area of the law, and we can help to ensure that buying a property together is a stress-free and happy process.
 To speak to one of our specialist solicitors, call 0345 872 6666 or complete our online enquiry form.

-It outlines the proportion of a property that is owned by each tenant, how it was funded, and how the proceeds of a sale will be dealt with in the future.
-It can also be used to protect the investment of a third party (such as a parent) who is not on the title but has contributed to the purchase of the home.
+It outlines the proportion of a property that is owned by each tenant, how it was funded and how the proceeds of a sale will be dealt with in the future.
+It can also be used to protect the investment of a third party (such as a parent) who is not in the title but has contributed to the purchase of the home.

 - How much of the mortgage is paid by each party